LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Introduction

 \paragraph{Local and partition-based conformal prediction.} Exact conditional coverage is generally impossible without strong assumptions, motivating local or group-conditional targets \citep{lei2014distribution,vovk2012conditional,foygel2021limits,Lei2018,Izbicki2025}.
 Local CP has been studied via kernel/neighborhood weighting \citep{guan2023localized}, multivalid/group-conditional optimization \citep{jung2023batch,kiyani2024conformal}, and Mondrian-style partitions \citep{vovk2005algorithmic,bostrom2020mondrian}.
 Recently, tree-based variants were employed to learn residual-driven partitions using auxiliary trees trained on a calibration set \citep{martinez2024identifying,cabezas2025regression,cabezas2025conformalcalibrationstatisticalconfidence,cabezas2025cp4sbi}.
-In contrast, we reuse the base model’s internal tree-induced codes to define groups, requiring no auxiliary partition estimator.
-This leads to improved predictive power of the base boosting model.
+By contrast, we reuse the base model's internal tree-induced codes to define groups, requiring no auxiliary partition estimator.